icthrm/joint-marker-free-alignment/README.md

-This is a alpha version of the joint method for marker-free alignment.
+This is an alpha version of the joint method for marker-free alignment.
+Currently, it may be not so robust and include third-part modules.
 The third-part modules will be removed in beta version.

 The files is build in fedora 25.
 To use the exe, please add the bin to the $PATH in the computer.